Ayeshan-Oshitha/Tutorial--Mosh--NextJs/001-Part-One/Docs/Notes-3.md

 - beforeInteractive – Loads the script before the page becomes interactive (useful for scripts that must run early).
 - lazyOnLoad – Loads the script during the browser’s idle time.
 - worker – Loads the script inside a web worker.

+## Using Fonts

+In the root layout file, we can import fonts using `next/font/google`, which includes hundreds of Google Fonts.
+This allows us to easily use Google Fonts in our application.

+Similarly, we can use **local fonts** as well.
+First, we must add the font file to our project folder and then import it using the provided structure.

+We can also add the imported font to Tailwind using the `variable` keyword, which lets us apply the font anywhere in our application.